Kochise/win_portable/JoyToKey/Readme.txt

 3. HOW TO INSTALL
 -----------------
-Simply unzip the archive file into some folder.
+If you downloaded the installer file (.exe), simply execute the installer.

+If you downloaded the zip archive file (.zip), simply unzip the archive file into some folder, and launch JoyToKey.exe from there.
 To uninstall this software, you only need to remove that folder.
 (This software doesn't use a registry)

 Please make sure that the installed folder is not write protected as it needs to save configuration files in the same folder.

 System requirement:
-  * OS: Windows 10, 8.1, 8, 7, Vista, XP
+  * OS: Windows 10, 8.1, 8, 7, Vista
-  * DirectX 7.0 or above
+  * DirectX 8.0 or above

 4. USAGE